 Yes, the vaccine usually prevents flu in 4 to 6 people in every 10 who have it.
 Flu viruses are constantly changing, the vaccine is changed each year to match the new flu viruses.

-When people get flu they tend to become ill quite quickly.
+When people get the flu they tend to become ill quite quickly.
 Symptoms include fever, chills, headaches and aching muscles, often with a cough and sore throat.
 Often people who get the flu feel so ill they need to stay in bed for a few days.